-A: If this is your first offense or arrest for DUI and you have not been arrested before, the first concern on your mind may be whether you will go to jail.
-You should know that in most counties, jail is not required as a penalty for first offense DUI.
+If this is your first offense or arrest for DUI and you have not been arrested before, the first concern on your mind may be whether you will go to jail.
+You should know that in most counties, jail is not required as a penalty for first offense DUI in Los Angeles County.

 If I was drinking and drove, am I automatically guilty?

-A: No, it is not against the law to have a drink and drive.
-It is illegal to drive while impaired, or if your blood alcohol level (BAC) is at or above 0.08%.
+No, it is not against the law to have a drink and drive.
+It is illegal to drive while impaired, or if your blood alcohol level (BAC) is at or above .08 percent.
 Even then, the prosecution must prove that you were impaired and was above the legal limit beyond a reasonable doubt.

 Should I hire a lawyer who specializes in DUI defense?

 It is highly advisable to hire an attorney who has expertise and experience in the area of law which you are in trouble.
 Because of the complex, technical, and scientific nature of DUI cases, having an experienced Los Angeles County DUI attorney on your side is important.

 Your privilege to drive may be suspended or revoked, depending on the circumstances surrounding your case.
 When you hire our firm to represent you, we'll do everything in our power to fight for your license and driving privileges.